varshneydevansh/FilterTube/docs/TECHNICAL.md

 - **Grace Period**: While the canonical lookup runs (~1–2.5s), DOM fallback hides the Short so the user never sees it again.
 - **Stats Integrity**: Once the canonical ID is known, subsequent interceptors (data + DOM) recognize the entry on every surface, so Shorts, long-form videos, and recommendations from that channel stay filtered without extra fetches.
+- **Collaborator Harvesting**: When Shorts expose the avatar stack, `extractCollaboratorsFromAvatarStackElement` seeds collaborator names/handles and the main-world hop fills UC IDs.
+The same multi-select UI appears regardless of layout.

 ## 4. DOM Fallback System